adobe/frl-online-proxy/src/en/index.md

 # Cache, Store and Forward

 The most basic mode, `passthrough`, forwards live calls to Adobe's licensing services without caching any data.
-It doesn't cache any license activation or deactivation requests, and requires a live connection to the Internet at all times.
+It doesn't cache any license activation or deactivation requests or responses, and requires a live connection to the Internet at all times.

 The proxy can be set up to use a local cache to store data for various use cases.

-* **Requests** - Activation and deactivation requests are cached in `cache` and `store` mode.
-If an activation/deactivation response for a given request is unavailable, it can be retrieved at a later time when Internet connectivity is available.
+* **Requests** - Activation and deactivation requests are cached in `cache` and `store` modes.
+If an activation/deactivation response for a given request is unavailable, the proxy stores the request for later forwarding (when it has internet access).
-* **Responses** - Activation and deactivation responses are cached to ensure that client packages can operate as expected when they get a valid cached response from the proxy.
+* **Responses** - Activation and deactivation responses are cached in `cache` and `forward` modes.
+When operating in `cache` mode, if a request comes in whose matching response is already in the cache, the proxy will return that response even if it cannot contact Adobe servers.

 The mode can be set in `proxy-conf.toml`: